-Council staff concurs with the Planning Board's views on implementation with one exception; text should be added to the section on the Implementation Advisory Committee to ensure its notification and participation in the development review process at the earliest stage of the process, and that formation of the Advisory Committee should be coordinated with all of the civic/neighborhood groups within the Ashton area.
-Only the Ashton Alliance is mentioned in this section; however, five civic/neighborhood organizations provided testimony to the Council.
-This section should not give preference for participation to any particular group in the Ashton area.
+PHED Committee recommendation (2-0): Councilmembers Riemer and Friedson concur with the Planning Board's views on implementation with one exception; text should be added to the section on the Implementation Advisory Committee to ensure its notification and participation in the development review process at the earliest stage of the process.
+Furthermore, the Councilmembers recommend that formation of the Advisory Committee should be coordinated with all of the civic/neighborhood groups within the Ashton area.
+A resolution to establish the Advisory Committee will follow the adoption of the Plan.